vikrantshroti/hacker-news-client-app-ts/README.md

-# Getting Started with Create React App
+# Hacker News Client App TypeScript

+Note: This project was part of hackathon and it needs more CSS work.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [storybook](https://storybook.js.org/).

 ## Available Scripts